Chaka Camp is a semi-permanent mobile camp located in the Serengeti

 If you only have time for a Northern circuit, Chaka combines brilliantly with Rivertrees in Arusha and Ngorongoro Farmhouse in the Ngorongoro Conservation Area.

-Of course, after a week of safari, then all you may want to do is rest and relax by the beach.
+Of course, after a week of safari, all you may want to do is rest and relax by the beach.

 Price starts from $ 737 per person